Picolab/fully-sharded-database/operations/installation.md

 ## server

-Assuming that you have a server running in the cloud, follow the step in issue #15 to securely host the application.
+Assuming that you have a server running in the cloud, follow the steps in [issue #15](https://github.com/Picolab/fully-sharded-database/issues/15) to securely host the application.

 Install the `index` and `credential` pages from the homepage folder, along with other assets.